davitbarblishvili/Matcat/README.md

 https://reference.wolfram.com/language/guide/MatricesAndLinearAlgebra.html).
 Matcat aims to mimic functionality from Java and C.

 Our primary goals are:

 ● To simplify operations on matrices.
-Examples of these include row reduction, computing transformations, finding eigenvalues/eigenvectors, diagonalizing/transposing a matrix, performing the Gram-Schmidt process to find orthogonal bases, and others.
+Examples of these include row reduction, computing transformations, finding eigenvalues/eigenvectors, diagonalizing/transposing a matrix, performing the Gram-Schmidt process to find orthogonal bases, and others;

-● To achieve Java-like syntax
+● To achieve Java-like syntax;

-● To allow users to write readable code; matrix/vector structures and the operators must mirror mathematical symbols and read intuitively
+● To allow users to write readable code; matrix/vector structures and the operators must mirror mathematical symbols and read intuitively;

-● Compile time optimizations (static typing)
+● Compile time optimizations (static typing);